boggledstarsector/TASC/data/campaign/terraforming/Documentation.md

 `requirements_stall` and `requirements_reset` are the same format as `requirements`.
 If the requirements are satisfied, then the project is stalled or reset respectively.

-`project_complete_effects` is a JSON Array of JSON Objects with one field, `effect_id` is the ID of the effect from `project_effects.csv`.
+`project_complete_effects` is a JSON Array of strings, with each string being the ID of an effect from `project_effects.csv`.
 All the effects happen when the project is completed successfully.

 `project_ongoing_effects` is the same format as `project_complete_effects`.
 All the effects happen while the project is ongoing.
 This is primarily used for industry projects.

 `incomplete_message` is the text displayed when the project is not yet complete.
+This is displayed in a `project_type` dependent manner. `industry` projects display it below the industry description.

 `incomplete_message_highlights` is a JSON Array of strings of the text to highlight.

+## Industry options
+The `id` field is a file unique identifier.
+Other mods can override an industry entirely by providing their own `industry_options.csv.csv` with an entry with the same `id` field.
+This is not the recommended way of modifying an industry.
+Check `industry_options_mods.csv` and the `Industry Options Mods` section.

+`tooltip` is the text displayed in the effect source text, and the build or upgrade text.

+`projects` is a `|` separated collection of projects the industry will use.
+Each entry should be one of the `id` fields from `terraforming_projects.csv`.

+`building_finished_effects` is a JSON Array of strings, with each string being the ID of an effect from `project_effects.csv`.
+The effect is applied when the building is finished.

+`improve_effects` is the same format as `building_finished_effects`.
+The effect is applied when the building is improved.

+`ai_core_effects` is a JSON Array of JSON Objects with two fields, `ai_core_id` is the AI core ID that will apply these effects, and `effects` is the same format as `building_finished_effects`.

+`base_pather_interest` is an integer of the Pather interest this industry generates.

+`image_overrides` is a JSON Array of JSON Objects with 4 fields. `id` is a unique identifier for this image override used for modifying this entry. `requirements` is a list of requirements of the same format as `requirements` from section `Terraforming Projects`. `category` and `image_id` are the category and image ID entries from `settings.json`.

+`pre_build_effects` is the same format as `building_finished_effects`.
+The effect is applied before the building is constructed.

 ## Individual requirements
 All requirements in `terraforming_requirement.csv` have 4 required fields.
 The `id` field is what is used to uniquely identify this requirement.
 Mods can overwrite a requirement by providing their own `terraforming_requirement.csv` file with an entry with the same `id` field.